learningequality/ka-lite/.github/ISSUE_TEMPLATE.md

 INSERT TRACEBACK, LOG MESSAGES ETC. HERE
 ```

 ## How to reproduce

-1. STEPS
+1. Steps
-1. TO
+1. To
-1. REPRODUCE
+1. Reproduce

 ## Screenshots